Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends/OpenChain_and_Friends_2025.md

 *free event, but registration required / kostenlose Veranstaltung, aber Registrierung ist erforderlich*

-## OpenChain and The FOSS-Länd Community Invite You To An Information Exchange
+## OpenChain and The FOSS-LÄND Community Invite You To An Information Exchange

 ### Want to get better at Open Source?